snyk/jobs/Senior Full Stack Developer.md

 #### Lead feature decomposition

 Once the product and UX requirements are clear, it is your job to plan an impactful solution.
-We believe that done is better than perfect.
+We believe that _done_ is better than _perfect_.
 We iterate quite fast with a completely continuous deployment pipeline.
 You will create a feature plan by combining the product requirements with the system's architecture.
 You will then lead the review of this plan with relevant stakeholders, and off we go!

 #### Code

 Most of the time you will be coding :)
 We run a flat and flexible team that groups around features at the beginning of each two-weeks' sprint.
 We use our flexibility to gather the right passion and talent around each feature we build.
 The ad-hoc feature team starts from the feature plan and adjusts it to its strengths, the feature impact and timelines.
 Keep your eyes on the demo at the end of the sprint, and track user engagement once released!

-#### Oncall
+#### On-call

-Our engineering team shares a weekly oncall rotation (one person at a time).
+Our engineering team shares a weekly on-call rotation (one person at a time).
 With 8 people on the team currently, you will take part in the rotation for a week every 2+ months.
 You will start your rotation with an experienced team member as your backup.
-With time you will feel comfortable flying solo!
-Before you know it, you will be mentoring others into their oncall duty.
+With time, you will feel comfortable flying solo!
+Before you know it, you will be mentoring others into their on-call duty.

 #### Raising our tech bar